proxima-k/pygame-snake/README.md

 # About
 This is a game I made from python in April/May 2020 with the pygame library.
 The game is simply the well-known Snake game.
-If you have never played it, then where have you been, caveman? 😉
+If you have never played it, then where have you been, caveman?😉
 Nevertheless, I added a new item so that the snake can consume it to reduce its body length.
 </br>

 # Playing the game
 ### Steps to run the game through python